 You must take precautions to isolate the malware-analysis lab from the production network, to mitigate the risk that a malicious program will escape.
 You can separate the laboratory network from production using a firewall.
 Better yet, don't connect laboratory and production networks at all, to avoid firewall configuration issues that might allow malware to bypass filtering restrictions.

-If virtualizing your lab, be sure to keep up with security patches released by the virtualization-software vendor.
+Be sure to keep up with security patches released by the virtualization-software vendor.
 Such software may have vulnerabilities that could allow malware to escape from the virtual system you infected and onto the physical host.
-Furthermore, don’t use the physical machine that’s hosting your virtualized lab for any other purpose.
+Furthermore, don't use the physical machine that's hosting your virtualized lab for any other purpose.

 Step 3: Install behavioral analysis tools